 To check any influence on training data from data-based or human-based biases.

 All these measures allow ensuring the quality of training data with the progress of the project.
-Besides, it is necessary that quality assurance service providers must have a focus on all the expected and possible queries that can help create comprehensive solutions.
+Besides, it is necessary that quality assurance service providers must have focus on all the expected and possible queries that can help create comprehensive solutions.
 This necessarily should aim at overcoming the bias caused by AI and sticking to ethics.

 Suggested Read: 7 Ways Testers Could Help Leverage The Quality Assurance Process